 Funding Opportunities for New Faculty Hires

-Call for Applications 2017/2018 Download PDF
+Call for Applications 2018–2019 Download PDF

 Every field has data.
 We use data to discover new knowledge, to interpret the world, to make decisions, and even to predict the future.
 The recent convergence of big data, cloud computing, and novel machine learning algorithms and statistical methods is causing an explosive interest in data science and its applicability to all fields.
 This convergence has already enabled the automation of some tasks that better human performance.
 The novel capabilities we derive from data science will drive our cars, treat disease, and keep us safe.
 At the same time, such capabilities risk leading to biased, inappropriate, or unintended action.
 The design of data science solutions requires both excellence in the fundamentals of the field and expertise to develop applications which meet human challenges without creating even greater risk.